AnnieEvans83/Curriculum/README.md

 [Unit 5][#5]

-  * Special Topic: Public policy (How will autonomous driving change our daily lives?)

   * Topic: Image Classification

   * Lab: Car recognizes pedestrians and stop signs

 [Unit 6][#6]

+  * Special Topic: Public policy (How will autonomous driving change our daily lives?)

+  * Programming: Scripts, Terminals and Dictionaries

+  * Lab: Using sonar and camera sensors to recognize pedestrians

+[Unit 7][#7]

   * Programming: Functions calling other functions

   * Topic: Neural Networks

-  * Lab: Car self-drives in a track
+  * Lab: Car self-drives in a track - part 1

-[Unit 7][#7]

-  * Programming: Scripts, Terminals and Dictionaries

-  * Topic: Car Physics

-  * Lab: Speed and RPMs

 [Unit 8][#8]

+  * Programming / Data Science: Training and Testing your Data

+  * Lab: Car self-drives in a track - part 2

   * Special Topic: How to pitch your project

-  * Lab: Using sonar and camera sensors to recognize pedestrians

 -------------------------------------------------------------------------------